Essential Packing Guide for Accessible Travel

 Pack With Confidence: A Free Guide for Traveling with Someone Who Needs Extra Support

-Whether you're planning a getaway with a loved one recovering from surgery, a parent who needs mobility support, or a nervous flier who wants companionship—this guide helps make your travel smooth, safe, and stress-free.
+Whether you're planning a getaway with a loved one recovering from surgery, a parent who needs mobility support, or a nervous flier who wants companionship- this guide will help make your travel smooth, safe, and stress-free.

-This guide was created to help family members, companions, and caregivers feel confident while preparing for a trip—whether you're traveling with a parent, partner, friend, or client.
-It's full of thoughtful, practical items to help make travel smoother for everyone.
+This guide was created to help family members, companions, and caregivers feel confident while preparing for a trip- whether you're traveling with a parent, partner, friend, or client.

 🩺 Medical & Wellness